Error detection and correction: Hybrid schemes

 The latter approach is particularly attractive on an erasure channel when using a rateless erasure code.

-Error detection schemes
+Types of error detection

 Error detection is most commonly realized using a suitable hash function (or specifically, a checksum, cyclic redundancy check or other algorithm).
 A hash function adds a fixed-length tag to a message, which enables receivers to verify the delivered message by recomputing the tag and comparing it with the one provided.

 There exists a vast variety of different hash function designs.
 However, some are of particularly widespread use because of either their simplicity or their suitability for detecting certain kinds of errors (e.g., the cyclic redundancy check's performance in detecting burst errors).

 Minimum distance coding

 A random-error-correcting code based on minimum distance coding can provide a strict guarantee on the number of detectable errors, but it may not protect against a preimage attack.